microsoft/msticpy/docs/source/dev/CodingGuidelines.rst

 Python `unittest` format.

 Avoid making any calls to internet services in your unit tests.
-If your feature does this, make sure that the unit tests mocks a sample response.
+If your feature connects to a live service, make sure that your unit tests mock the sample responses expected.
 We use httpx for all our http requests - you can use `respx <https://pypi.org/project/respx/>`__ to mock http responses (search for "@respx" in our tests to see examples of how this works).